 The booking and payment system for Junior Sailing School is all done online.
 The process of enrolment to join a course through the links below will take you through the steps that ensure that applicants have the correct type of Club membership.
 Please note that this is now the only way to join the Junior Sailing School.

-Barn Owls are complete beginners or near beginners, ages ranging from approximately 7 to 9, who are taught to sail in Oppies.
-Generally, they will have not have gained their RYA Stages 1 and 2 certificates yet, but it is not an issue if they have and need more time in a smaller boat before applying to join Barnstormers.
+Beginners or near beginners, ages ranging from approximately 7 to 9, are taught to sail in Oppies.
+Generally, they will have not have gained their RYA Stages 1 and 2 certificates yet, but it is not an issue if they have and need more time in a smaller boat before applying to join Intermediate classes.

 The Club provides a number of Oppies for those taking up sailing but in order to keep opportunities open for new beginners each season we do require that all Barn Owls returning for a second year must possess their own Oppie or Optimist.
 Exception can be made if there are spare Club boats available after the application process has been completed, but priority for a Club boat goes to first year beginners.

-After completing one or two years on Oppies, Barn Owls can move to the Barnstormer group and will need to achieve RYA Stage 2 certificates before continuing through the season.
+After completing one or two years on Oppies, Barn Owls can move to the Intermediate group.

 This is the core group of the Junior Sailing School, with a typical age range of 9 to 17.
-Barnstormers will typically have spent a year or two in Oppies in the Barn Owl group or gained equivalent experience elsewhere.
+Intermediate sailors will typically have spent a year or two in Oppies in the Beginners group or gained equivalent experience elsewhere.

 Generally juniors start off in the Topper group for a year or more before progressing to either the 2 handed Feva or the Laser 4.7/Radial, where the training is more racing focused.